 Schools

 High school zones from RealTracs closed sales data: Gallatin Senior High School served 170 of 224 closed sales (76%), Liberty Creek High School served 29 closed sales (13%), and Station Camp High School served 25 closed sales (11%).
 Junior high schools serving the majority of Gallatin Senior zone buyers include Joe Shafer Middle School and Rucker Stewart Middle.
 Liberty Creek Middle School and Station Camp Middle School serve their respective high school zones.
+Always verify school assignment for a specific address at the Sumner County Schools website or by calling the district directly.
+Zone lines in Gallatin’s active development corridors are updated as new phases open.

 Why Work with Ryan Beals